Brett Eibner: Kansas City Royals

-On May 26, 2016, Royals promoted Eibner to the MLB.
+On May 26, 2016, Royals promoted Eibner to MLB.
 He made his MLB debut the following night at Kansas City's Kauffman Stadium, going 1-for-3 and scoring a run while striking out twice in the Royals' 7–5 win over the Chicago White Sox.
 Facing off against the White Sox on May 28, 2016, the Royals were trailing 7–1 in the 9th inning, but Eibner completed the rally with a walk-off single to win it for the Royals 8–7.

 Oakland Athletics

 On July 30, 2016, the Royals traded Eibner to the Oakland Athletics for Billy Burns.
 Eibner was designated for assignment by the Athletics on January 20, 2017.

 Los Angeles Dodgers

 On January 25, 2017, Eibner was traded to the Los Angeles Dodgers, in exchange for Jordan Tarsovich and assigned to the Triple-A Oklahoma City Dodgers to begin the season.
 The Dodgers called him up to MLB on April 19.
 After playing in 17 games for the Dodgers, he was returned to the minors where the Dodgers attempted to convert him to a pitcher.
 However, he injured his elbow and underwent Tommy John surgery, ending his season.
 On September 1, 2017, he was designated for assignment and released the following day.